sanaayakurup/temperature_data_predictor_batch/project_direction_notes.md

 #make sure you use logging, -done
 #and log experiments with mlflow  Done.

-#once this is done, create an inference pipelinee/script that will read hourly data, and give out predictions
+#once this is done, create an inference pipelinee/script that will read hourly data, and give out predictions-done
-#this should shouw viz in the dashbaord -maybe use fastapi
-#compare the preds to actuals as well(this comes from the API)
+#append each hourly pred to a cloud storage, or db
+#from the above, read and stream into a dashboard to compare actuals vs pred, and RMSE
+#WOULD FASTAPI BE OF ANY USE?
 #WHAT CAN BE DONE TO PARALLELIZE THE STEPS IF THERES TOO MUCH DATA?
 #CAN WE DECOUPLE USING A FEATURE STORE
 #GIT HUB ACTIONS-THINK ABOUT HOW WE CAN DEPLOY WITH GA